A-Rosebud-Rejoicing/IMNAKD/README.md

 End result may be a sort of IMAGE Gallery CMS based off of this stack.
 HRM.

-ImageMagick, MongoDB, Node.js, AngularJS, Koa, Dust
+ImageMagick, MongoDB, Node.js, AngularJS, [Koa](https://www.upwork.com/hiring/development/koa-js-a-future-proof-javascript-middleware-framework/), Dust

 Let us see if it works out.
+Hyper link included for Koa cuz I needed a reason.

 Got to give it a whirl with the introduction of Kraken and Dust and all.